flexera-public/rsc/README.md

 `rsc` can be used in one of two ways:

-* As a command line tool, see [below](#usage) for usage.
+* as a command line tool
-* As a way to make API requests to RightScale programmatically from Go code.
+* as a way to make API requests to RightScale programmatically from Go code

 ## <a name="usage"></a>Command Line Tool